Difficult Examples Hurt Unsupervised Contrastive Learning: A Theoretical Perspective: Difficult Examples Hurt: A Mixing Image Experiment

-We start this section by revealing that difficult-to-learn examples do hurt contrastive learning performances through a proof-of-concept toy experiment.
+We start this section by revealing that difficult examples do hurt contrastive learning performances through a proof-of-concept toy experiment.

-The concept of difficult-to-learn examples is borrowed from supervised learning, denoting the examples around the decision boundary.
+The concept of difficult examples is primarily motivated by supervised learning, where the learning difficulty depends on factors such as data quality \citep{li2019gradient,shin2020strategies}, sample neighbors \citep{chen2020measuring}, and category distribution \citep{cui2019class,santiago2021low}.
+Difficult samples (also termed as difficult-to-learn examples or hard samples) usually lie around the Bayes decision boundary and therefore render high loss or large gradient norm during training \citep{joshi2023data}, e.g., a cat that looks like a dog or a blurry image.
+In the purely unsupervised learning paradigm, as labels and decision boundaries are absent, we use sample similarity to represent difficult samples in a pair-wise manner, i.e., difficult sample pairs are inter-class sample pairs with high similarity, which leads to their susceptibility to being wrongly clustered during self-supervised pre-training.
 It is somewhat related to hard negative samples, a pure unsupervised learning concept defined as highly similar negative samples to the anchor point, but is different in nature.
 (See Appendix \ref{sec::relatedworks} for more discussions.)
-However, in real image datasets, as difficult-to-learn examples rely on the specific classifier trained in the supervised learning manner, we can not preciously know the ground truth difficult-to-learn examples.
-Therefore, we in turn add additional difficult-to-learn examples and observe the effects of these examples.

-Specifically, we generate a new mixing-image dataset containing more difficult-to-learn samples by mixing a $\gamma$ fraction of images on the CIFAR-10 dataset at the pixel level (these samples lying around the class boundary), termed as $\gamma$-Mixed CIFAR-10 datasets.
-Then, we train the representative contrastive learning algorithm SimCLR ~\cite{chen2020simple} on the original, 10\%-, and 20\%-Mixed CIFAR-10 datasets using ResNet18 model.
+In real datasets, as difficult examples rely on the specific classifier trained in the supervised learning manner, we can not precisely know the ground truth difficult examples.
+Therefore, we in turn add additional difficult examples and observe the effects of these examples.
+Specifically, we generate a mixing-image dataset containing more difficult samples by mixing a $\omega$ fraction of images on CIFAR-10 dataset at the pixel level (these samples lie around the class difficult), termed as $\omega$-Mixed CIFAR-10 datasets.
+Then, we train the representative contrastive learning algorithm SimCLR ~\citep{chen2020simple} on the original, 10\%-, and 20\%-Mixed CIFAR-10 datasets using ResNet18 model.
 We report the linear probing accuracy in Figure \ref{fig::mix_remove}.

-Compared with the model trained on the original dataset, we find that with the mixed difficult-to-learn examples included in the training dataset, the performance of contrastive learning drops.
-This result indicates that the (mixed) difficult-to-learn samples significantly negatively impact contrastive learning.
-As the mixing ratio $\gamma$ increases, the performance drops, indicating that more difficult-to-learn examples lead to worse contrastive learning performances.
+Compared with the model trained on the original dataset, we find that with the mixed difficult examples included in the training dataset, the performance of contrastive learning drops.
+This result indicates that the (mixed) difficult samples significantly negatively impact contrastive learning.
+As the mixing ratio $\omega$ increases, the performance drops, indicating that more difficult examples lead to worse contrastive learning performances.